mattjohnsonpint/TimeZoneConverter/README.md

 For example, if one attempts to convert `Africa/Khartoum` to a Windows time zone ID, they will get `Sudan Standard Time`.
 If it is then used on a Windows computer that does not yet have [`KB4051956`][7] installed (which created this time zone), they will likely get a `TimeZoneNotFoundException`.

+## Unmappable Zones

+It is possible for a zone to be *unmappable* - meaning that there is no logical equivalent from one type of time zone to another.

+Currently there is only one IANA zone that is unmappable to Windows, which is `Antarctica/Troll`.
+In other words, there is no "correct" time zone for Windows users who may happen to be stationed in https://en.wikipedia.org/wiki/Troll_(research_station).
+Therefore, if you try to convert `Antarctica/Troll` to Windows, you will get a `TimeZoneNotFoundException`.

+There are *many* zones that are unmappable to Rails.
+The complete list is in the unit test code [here](https://github.com/mattjohnsonpint/TimeZoneConverter/blob/main/test/TimeZoneConverter.Tests/IanaToRailsTests.cs).

 ## Example Usage

 Convert an IANA time zone name to the best fitting Windows time zone ID.